-If you’ve been working, you should get social security benefits.
+If you’ve been working, you should get Social Security benefits.
 But this generally amounts to a few hundred dollars a month.
-A good retirement plan views social security as supplementary income rather than your sole source of income.
+A good retirement plan views Social Security as supplementary income rather than your sole source of income.

 Planning for retirement: How much money do I actually need?

-The American Association of Retired Persons (AARP) recommends using the 80% rule to figure out how much income you’ll need for retirement: For each year of retirement, assume you’ll need about 80% of your pre-retirement annual income.
+AARP recommends using the 80% rule to figure out how much income you’ll need for retirement: For each year of retirement, assume you’ll need about 80% of your pre-retirement annual income.

 If you’re living on $50,000 a year, you’ll need $40,000 a year in retirement.
 So if you’re expecting retirement to last 25 years, that means you’ll need to have $1 million set aside on your last day of work.